RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary>Firefox</summary>

-  In firefox I had some issues with the `viewWidth` when using this on the `Headlines`, but I have adjust this to the perfect pixel ratio, so it would work on `firefox` and `chrome`
+  In firefox I had some issues with the `viewWidth` when using this on the `Headlines`, but I have adjusted this to the perfect pixel ratio, so it would work on `firefox` and `chrome`.

   ```
   legend > h1 {